IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
 The methods used by the Authorization Server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) are not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

-Since user authentication methods chosen depend on the projects or national security policy, they are not constrained in the IUA Profile and shall be defined in the specific implementation projects or national extensions of this profile.
+Since user authentication methods chosen depend on the projects or national security policies, they are not constrained in the IUA Profile and shall be defined in the specific implementation projects or national extensions of this profile.
 If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

 It is the responsibility of the Resource Server to enforce the access policies based on the transaction performed and the information provided in the access token.
 Therefore, the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication) which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.